Informed Consent Form

 Your privacy is important and your personal information is handled in accordance with the Privacy Act 1988 (Cth) and professional obligations set by the Psychology Board of Australia.

-Your personal information is gathered as part of your assessment and treatment.
-All of this is kept securely and, in the interests of privacy, used only by your psychologist and other authorised staff (as necessary).
+Information gathered as part of your treatment is kept securely and, in the interests of privacy, used only by your psychologist and other authorised staff (as necessary).
 Your privacy and the information you provide is protected at all times.
 Your psychologist adheres to the ethics and code of conduct requirements of the Psychology Board of Australia and its regulating body, the Australian Health Practitioner Regulation Agency (AHPRA).
 Your personal information is retained in order to document what happens during your sessions, and enables your psychologist to provide a relevant and informed psychological service to you.
-This information is required by law to be kept for no less than 7 years.
 You are entitled to access your personal information kept on file at any time by making a request of your psychologist.

 Communication by email, text message or telehealth involves some privacy risks.
 While reasonable steps are taken to protect your information, absolute confidentiality cannot be guaranteed.
 These forms of communication should not be used for urgent or crisis matters, or highly sensitive information.